 Being brave and doing what is right regardless of our fears, the difficulties, or the consequences.

 So how can you fit this into your pack program?
 Here are some ideas:

 - Talk about using the “Courage steps” when they find themselves in a difficult situation – Be brave, be calm, be clear, be careful.
 Learn some first aid skills while you are doing this.
 There are emergency/first aid requirements at every Cub Scout level.

-- Work on some astronomy and talk about the courage the astronauts must have.
+- Have a stargazing party and talk about the courage the astronauts must have.

 - Do a service project to help somebody in need.
 Talk about the courage people need when things don’t go as planned.

 - Do a service project to help the men and women in our armed forces.
 Talk about the courage needed to serve our country.
 If possible, visit a military base.

 What are your ideas for teaching courage?
 Add them to the comments below.